Old School informed GURPS Dungeon Fantasy gaming. Basically killing owlbears and taking their stuff, but with 3d6.

 Takeway: Again, applying logic and game effects consistently seems to be the best approach.

 Overall, I liked the article - and Jim Ward is just as harsh back (poor Iron Golems get it badly here).
 Logically, though, different effects for the same situation and explanation on different classes that otherwise should be in similar states seems like a bad idea.
-It's not a best pratice you'd expect to see carried forward.
+It's not a best practice you'd expect to see carried forward.

 Still fun reading fodder, though, and a situation I plan to game out with different rules.